|

 there's no way these cost increases can continue if health care is

 to remain affordable.
+As

 I looked at the issue more closely, it became clear that there are